-Please note the library is closed to visitors until late 2019.
+Please note the library is closed to visitors until 2020.
 Apologies for any inconvenience caused.

 The library supports the work of the Garden’s staff and is therefore particularly strong in works on practical horticulture, with a wide range of horticultural reference works and monographs on horticulturally important plants and plant families.
 There is a large collection of flora (which treat plants by geographical area), along with many botanical and taxonomic works, and sections on related topics ranging from botanical illustration to landscape design.

 The collection includes some early botanical and horticultural works and is therefore an important research resource for the history of horticulture, gardening and related disciplines as well as the history of the book.

 Did you know you can search for a particular book in the library collection on iDiscover?
 If a book is held in the Cory Library it will list ‘Botanic Gardens: C. Library’ as its holding library.

 Also in the Cafe we have Matthew’s Library, where you will find a collection of children’s picture books based on the natural world.

 For library queries please email the Cory Library Manager.

 From time to time the Library Manager writes about the collection for the University of Cambridge Museums blog.
 Read her contributions below: